 Assets can reduce or eliminate government assistance

 According to the Autism Society, while your child is still a minor, public services generally do not consider your financial well-being when dispensing disability benefits.
-However, public financial assistance programs like Supplemental Security Income, Medicaid, housing subsidiaries and food stamps often have stringent guidelines regarding an adult applicant’s wealth.
+However, public financial assistance programs like Supplemental Security Income, housing subsidiaries and food stamps often have stringent guidelines regarding an adult applicant’s wealth.
 When your child turns 18, beneficiary-held assets such as standard savings accounts, inheritances or settlements all contribute to his or her overall financial worth.
 If these assets are not carefully structured, they could reduce or eliminate your son or daughter’s eligibility for government disability benefits.

 Special needs trusts can financially protect adults with disabilities